alexgibson/alxgbsn.co.uk/_posts/2018-04-18-my-fifth-year-working-at-mozilla.md

 Performance
 -----------

 To try and help us redesign fast and performant websites at Mozilla, one of my personal goals has been to try and help our team more closely monitor website performance.
 To this end, I built a [web performance dashboard](https://mozmeao-perf-dashboard.netlify.com/) to help monitor the sites we are accountable for.
 It uses [WebPageTest API](https://www.webpagetest.org/) and [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) to measure the performance of key high-traffic pages on our properties.
-I hope to hack on this some more in the near future, but it's already helped us identify some key issues that we're otherwise difficult to spot.
+I hope to hack on this some more in the near future, but it's already helped us identify some key issues that were otherwise difficult to spot.

 Design System
 -------------